 Personally, if you aren’t in a really bad spot and you receive a match, then get the match.
 Yes, it will be less money now when going towards debt, but it is still money working towards your larger goals.

-During our debt payoff, I didn’t contribute to a 401K because my company didn’t have one, so it was a non-issue.
+During our debt payoff, I didn’t contribute to a 401K because my company didn’t have one.
 My wife did contribute to hers, but the match was only $500 so we didn’t fret about diverting $500 away from our debt payoff to the 401K.
 I doubt Dave would have either knowing how we were attacking our debt overall.

 If there is anywhere these sides disagree the most it is this.
 However, they do both agree that credit card debt is bad.

 Speaking as someone who was in credit card debt for many years, it is a horrendous type of seemingly endless debt that holds people down.
 It is tough to get ahead at those interest rates.

 That is a big reason why Dave Ramsey is 100% against credit cards.
 That, and he was burned by them when he declared bankruptcy years ago.
 It clearly impacts how he views them which makes sense because our personal experience typically affects our world view of something.

 Now, do I believe that people can change?
 Yup, because guess what?
 We used and paid off credit cards the entire time during our debt-free journey and still use them.
 There is value in the rewards and we have only increased our use of them as we learned more about them.

 We never buy anything for the sake of doing so and we always pay them off every month and haven’t paid interest or fees in over eight years.